-Using Universal Restore (provided by separately purchased Acronis Plus Pack) allows recovering an image of your system partition on a computer with dissimilar hardware.
+Using Universal Restore allows recovering an image of your system partition on a computer with dissimilar hardware.

 Recover chosen files and folders

 If you are not going to recover the system, but only want to repair damaged files, select Recover chosen files and folders.